 "The assumed rate of return has broad implications for the state, municipalities and counties, as well as for other pension systems,” Murphy wrote.
 “My Administration took swift action to impose a more realistic and responsible assumed rate of return on pension investments, and to implement a plan to gradually lower the rate over time, promoting stability in employers’ contributions and signaling to credit rating agencies and investors that the State takes seriously its commitment to reduce longer-term funding costs within appropriate levels of risk.”

 Murphy’s $37.4 billion budget proposal would raise annual pension contributions by 10% to 60% of New Jersey's actuarially determined contribution.
 Escalating pension liabilities drove New Jersey to 11 rating downgrades under Christie to the second lowest level of all states.
-The Garden State has general obligation bond ratings of A3 from Moody’s Investors Service and A from Fitch Ratings and Kroll Bond Rating Agency.
+The Garden State has general obligation bond ratings of A-minus from S&P Global Ratings, A3 from Moody’s Investors Service and A from Fitch Ratings and Kroll Bond Rating Agency.

 PFRS is the healthiest of the state's individual pension systems with a total funded ratio of more than 69%, compared to 60.2% average for the other four funds, according to Murphy.
 He stressed that PFRS members pay about 10% of their salaries to the pension system, a higher level than many other public sector employees.